 All that we know for now is that it is a 125 min.
 Swiss film in English and French, filmed in Switzerland.
 Camille Rutherford will portray Mary.
 According to Swissinfo, filmmaker Thomas Imbach will be focusing on Mary’s life from “cradle to grave.”
 I like the fact that they cast Scottish actors (though Camille seems to have a French accent, perhaps due to the fact that Mary had spent her 13 years in France).
 (Most films nowadays tend to have all royals and aristocrats speaking in some form of “British English” accent.)
 Playing Lord Darnley is Aneurin Barnard, who plays Richard III in BBC’s The White Queen.
 Take a look at the collage and introductory video, as well as the trailer:

 This is the one I’m looking forward to most.
 Michael Hirst is the screenplay writer (he did The Tudors, Elizabeth, Elizabeth: The Golden Age) and Irish actress, Saoirse Ronan, will play Mary.
-Sadly, that is all the information I have on this.
-Let’s hope that it is in production!
+The film will begin with Mary returning to Scotland from France as a young 18-year-old widow.
+(Updated: 28 May 2018)

 In the meantime, you can watch the miniseries, Gunpowder, Treason & Plot (2004), which is loosely based on the lives of Mary, Queen of Scots – played by French actress, Clemence Poesy – and her son, James I.